galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 ## Second round of determining shared ions

 By applying retention time correction, the used retention time values were modified.
-Consequently, applying this step on your data requires to complete it with an additional _grouping_ step.
+Consequently, applying this step to your data requires completing it with an additional _grouping_ step.

 > <hands-on-title> Grouping peaks </hands-on-title>
 >